exercism/csharp/reference/examples/new-concept-exercise-arrays.md

 ### Hints

-- [Arrays][docs.microsoft.com-arrays]
+- [Arrays][arrays]: basic information on strings.
-- [Single-dimensional arrays][docs.microsoft.com-single-dimensional-arrays]
+- [Single-dimensional arrays][single-dimensional-arrays]: how to define a single-dimensional array.
-- [Usings foreach with arrays][docs.microsoft.com-foreach-with-arrays]
+- [Usings foreach with arrays][foreach]: how to iterate over an array using a `foreach` loop.

 ### After

-- [Collections][docs.microsoft.com-collections]
+- [Arrays][arrays]: basic information on strings.
+- [Single-dimensional arrays][single-dimensional-arrays]: how to define a single-dimensional array.
+- [Usings foreach with arrays][foreach]: how to iterate over an array using a `foreach` loop.
-- [Implicitly typed arrays][docs.microsoft.com-implicitly-typed-arrays]
+- [Implicitly typed arrays][implicitly-typed-arrays]: how to define implicitly-typed arrays.
+- [Collections][collections]: how collections work.

 As this is an introductory exercise, we should take care not to link to very advanced resources, to prevent overwhelming the student.

 ## Representer

-This exercise does not require any specific representation logic to be added to the [representer][csharp-representer].
+This exercise does not require any specific representation logic to be added to the [representer][representer].

 ## Analyzer

-This exercise could benefit from having an [analyzer][csharp-analyzer] that can comment on:
+This exercise could benefit from having an [analyzer][analyzer] that can comment on:

-- Difference between `for` vs `foreach` loops.
+- Suggest using `foreach` if a `for` loop is used.

 ## Implementing